 DOE currently sets minimum energy efficiency standards for several consumer and commercial products, including household appliances such as clothes washers and refrigerators.
-The omnibus energy bills would expand standards to other equipment.
-H.R.
-6 (§11045) and S. 14 (§621) have identical provisions that direct DOE to set efficiency standards within three years for "standby mode" energy use by battery chargers and external power supplies.
-The two bills also have identical provisions that call for standards to be developed for suspended ceiling fans, vending machines, unit heaters, commercial refrigerators, freezers, refrigerator-freezers, illuminated exit signs, torchieres, distribution transformers, and traffic signal modules.
-S. 14 differs by including medium base compact flourescent lamps (CFLs) and commercial clothes washers.
-Many of the above items were approved by the conference committee on H.R.
-4 in the 107th Congress.
+Both the House- and Senate-passed versions of H.R.
+6 would expand standards to other equipment.
+The House version (§11045) and the Senate version (§928) have nearly identical provisions that direct DOE to set efficiency standards within three years for "standby mode" energy use by battery chargers and external power supplies.
+Further, these provisions legislate efficiency standards for exit signs, torchieres, traffic signals, and distribution transformers and call for DOE to set standards by rule for suspended ceiling fans, vending machines, unit heaters, and commercial refrigerators and freezers.
+S. 14 (§621) includes all of these provisions but also would legislate a standard for medium base compact flourescent lamps (CFLs).
 In March 2003 testimony on a draft version of H.R.
-6, the American Council for an Energy-Efficient Economy estimated that these new standards would save more energy than any other provisions in the bill.
-Most of the other provisions in the House and Senate titles on consumer product efficiency programs are similar.
+6, the American Council for an Energy-Efficient Economy estimated that these new standards would save more energy than any other efficiency provisions in H.R.
+6. Most of the other provisions in the House and Senate titles on consumer product efficiency programs are similar.
 The table below indicates which standards would be set by law and which would be set by DOE rulemaking.